cullylarson/jwt-server-util/readme.md

 const signP = promisify(sign)

-const signJwt = (issuer, audience, claimsNamespace, kid, privateKey) => {
+const signJwt = (issuer, audience, claimsNamespace, kid, expiresIn, privateKey) => {
     const payload = {
-        // these are all custom claims. they can be whatever you want
+        // these are all custom claims. they can be whatever you want.
         [claimsNamespace]: {
             account: {
                 name: 'Human Person',